-If you find you need to eat frequently through the day or night, stock up on nutritious, filling foods.
-Some are less bothered by nausea or cravings, but instead develop an unusually strong appetite, wanting to eat up to every two hours, sometimes around the clock.
+Some women are less bothered by nausea or cravings, but instead develop an unusually strong appetite, wanting to eat up to every two hours, sometimes around the clock.
 Once again, use common sense as you listen to your body's signals.
 If you find you need to eat frequently through the day (or night), stock up on nutritious, filling foods.
 It's usually best not to ignore intense hunger, as doing so can lead to nausea.

 There is one caution about cravings.
-Some people have a strong desire to eat non-food items during pregnancy.
-This phenomenon, called pica, can cause someone to want to eat things like dirt, ice, freezer frost, clay, or paint.
+Although it may sound strange, some pregnant women have a strong desire to eat non-food items during pregnancy.
+This phenomenon, called pica, can cause a woman to want to eat things like dirt, ice, freezer frost, clay, or paint.
 It is not known why this sometimes happens.
 Please talk with your provider if this happens to you.
 Together you can plan ways to help you avoid eating substances that are not good for you or your baby.